CBSE Academics at Divine Happy School — How we teach — Pre-Nursery to Class XII, Bhagalpur

 The academic programme spans Pre-Nursery through Class XII, structured around the CBSE curriculum.
 Each stage builds on the last — beginning with play-based exploration in the early years and progressing through structured academics, board preparation, and stream specialisation.

 Play-based and activity-based learning with early academic familiarity.
 Class teachers guide every child through structured play, storytelling, art, and hands-on exploration.
-Smartboards support visual and interactive learning even at this stage.
-Each child's growth is individually assessed meticulously by their teacher through the Holistic Progress Card.
+Smartboards support visual and interactive learning from the very beginning.
+Each child's growth is carefully assessed by their class teacher through the Holistic Progress Card.

 EVS splits into Science and Social Science.
-This is where academic rigour increases, and teachers lead every class using structured visual decks on smartboards — the same material students can access at home through eVidya for revision and practice.
+This is where academic rigour increases, and teachers lead every class using visual lesson decks on smartboards, the same material students access at home through eVidya for revision and practice.
 The depth of learning at this stage comes from faculty who know the CBSE framework deeply, not from the screens they teach on.
 Labs: composite science lab and computer lab.

-Board preparation begins in Class IX under teachers who understand CBSE exam patterns and the specific demands of the Class X board. eVidya supports their work — every chapter broken into its component topics, matching the sequence teachers follow in class.
+Board preparation begins in Class IX under teachers who understand CBSE exam patterns and the specific demands of the Class X board. eVidya supports their work.
+Every chapter is broken into its component topics, matching the sequence teachers follow in class.
 Students benefit from topic-level depth for revision and self-assessment, alongside regular unit tests, pre-boards, and practice papers.
 Academic counselling support available.

 Streams: Science (PCM), Science (PCB), Commerce.
 Optional subjects: Computer Science, Physical Education, Music.
 All streams include English.
 Subject teachers at this level combine deep domain expertise with board exam technique.
 JEE/NEET preparation support runs alongside the regular CBSE curriculum. eVidya 2.0 is expanding to these grades.